Cosmos Staking Guide 2025: Complete

 - Set up wallet password

-- Buy ATOM on exchange like Binance or Coinbase
+- Buy token on an exchange like Binance or Coinbase

-- Withdraw ATOM to your Keplr wallet address
+- Withdraw token to your Keplr wallet address

 - Ensure you have a small amount for transaction fees